 Katie is a mother of three children.

-James Zink, an associate attorney with NRS Injury Law, focuses his practice on workers’ compensation.
+James Zink, an senior associate attorney with NRS Injury Law, focuses his practice on workers’ compensation.
 Previously, James worked for almost 10 years at Florida Rural Legal Services, providing a variety of civil legal services to over 1600 individuals in south Florida, including evictions, foreclosures, unemployment compensation appeals, and employment discrimination claims.
 James brings an extensive background in administrative law and a passion for service to his clients.

 In his spare time, James enjoys spending time with his friends and family and taking in all the sporting events Cleveland has to offer.
 He also assists his alma mater Denison University in recruiting and organizing alumni events in Cleveland.